kokkonisd/cs-artifact-template/doc/src/template/using.md

 ensure that the directory containing the largest and most important data from your experiment will not also be used by other running containers.

-## Providing an reproduction environment for other researchers
+## Providing a reproduction environment for other researchers

 The same artifact can be used by other researchers (e.g., in the context of artifact evaluation) to reproduce the results of the paper easily and in some cases even accurately down to the bit level.